 Running Surface

-Like most home treadmills these days, the 7.0 AT can fold for storage.
-With the hydraulic lift, you can easily fold the deck up vertically when not in use.
+Like most home treadmills these days, the 7.0 AT can fold for storage and with the hydraulic lift, you can easily fold the deck up vertically when not in use.

 Overall, the 7.0 AT scores highly with its large running surface, durable frame, and high weight capacity.